gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Universitat Autònoma de Barcelona
+  - name: Autonomous University of Barcelona
     url: https://www.uab.cat/

 # Short bio (displayed in user profile at end of posts)